-PMC Bank: SC to hear urgent plea seeking orders to provide protective measures to customers
+PMC Bank crisis: SC to hear on Friday plea seeking protective measures for customers

 The petitioner said the Centre and RBI must provide 100% insurance coverage for the amount deposited.

-The Supreme Court on Wednesday agreed to an urgent hearing of a petition seeking directions to provide interim protective measures for insuring around 15 lakh people whose money is blocked in the Punjab and Maharashtra Cooperative Bank, PTI reported.
+The Supreme Court on Wednesday agreed to an urgent hearing on October 18 of a petition seeking directions to provide interim protective measures for insuring around 15 lakh people whose money is blocked in the Punjab and Maharashtra Cooperative Bank, PTI reported.

+“Upon oral mentioning made by the petitioner-in-person seeking urgent listing of the matter, the registry is directed to list this matter on Friday, October 18, 2019, before an appropriate bench, subject to curing of defects,” the bench said.

 The Enforcement Directorate is looking into allegations that the bank did not report all non-performing assets, or bad loans, after providing funds to a number of companies.
 The scam is said to be worth Rs 4,355 crore.
 The Reserve Bank of India had earlier this month imposed restrictions on the amount of money that can be withdrawn from the bank.
 Deposit withdrawals have been capped at Rs 40,000 for six months.